 DevSecOps teams comprise members from diverse practices, though each member is involved in the security side of the project.
 Educating team members from time to time is key to ensuring that team members give justice to their security responsibilities.

 Incident management with a proactive mindset helps keep security risks at bay.
-As a result, ensure that you are ready with action plans and workflows to resolve incidents.
-With a continuous responsive mechanism, you can minimize the occurrences of major security incidents effectively.
+As a result, ensure you are ready with action plans and workflows to resolve incidents.
+With a continuous responsive mechanism, you can minimize major security incidents effectively.

 Tools to Implement DevSecOps

 Infusing security across every stage of software development lifecycle (SLDC), DevSecOps helps prevent catastrophic security breaches and fosters a culture of transparency.
-DevSecOps renders a new dimension to an enterprise’s development culture and helps it to discover a fresh outlook, which is characterized by secured development operations.
+DevSecOps renders a new dimension to an enterprise’s development culture and helps it discover a fresh outlook characterized by secured development operations.

 Organizations must thus see in DevSecOps an opportunity to generate real outcomes.
-In order to capitalize on its potential, they must concentrate on making automation, collaboration, and rapid development integral to security management practices.
+To capitalize on its potential, they must make automation, collaboration, and rapid development integral to security management practices.

 Security is at the top of the agenda for CIOs today, and with DevSecOps, they can strengthen their position in building a solid security framework for enhanced customer experience.
-As time runs fast and competition intensifies, CIOs need to embrace and implement DevSecOps to achieve agility at scale, by making development and operations work under the parasol of security.
+As time runs fast and competition intensifies, CIOs must embrace and implement DevSecOps to achieve agility at scale by making development and operations work under the parasol of security.

 Book a Free consultation